aderusha/MQTTCarPresence/readme.md

 ## Tasmota Firmware Variant

 If you are more familiar to Tasmota flashing and usage rather than Arduino Programming and building, this is another variant that you could use.
 It will replace the **Arduino Programming** section above, but follows the guidelines of just about everything else.
-The blueprint attached to this is named MQTT_Tasmota_CarPresence.yaml can be used as an alternate along with flashing the Di-Mini with Tasmota to accomplish the same thing as the original.
+The blueprint that is attached to this project named MQTT_Tasmota_CarPresence.yaml can be used as an alternate along with flashing the Di-Mini with Tasmota to accomplish the same thing as the original.

 This Tasmota Variant is set-up to work with [Home Assistant Tasmota Integration](https://www.home-assistant.io/integrations/tasmota/) to automatically create a `switch` which will indicate the connection status of the Car Presence Device.
 It should show up as a switch with a name that matches the FriendlyName set-up in the Tasmota Web Console.